microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-02.md

 This challenge is about interacting with virtual assistants that will provide the following functionality:

-- Answer Questions about the Contoso Islands (Assistant Elizabeth)
+- Answer Questions about the Contoso Islands (Assistant Donald)
-- Create Accounts, Manage Customer Bank Account Balances (Deposits, Withdrawals) - Assistant Esther
+- Create Accounts, Manage Customer Bank Account Balances (Deposits, Withdrawals) - Assistant Callum
-- Make or Cancel Yacht Reservations for Contoso Island Tourists - Assistan Miriam
+- Make or Cancel Yacht Reservations for Contoso Island Tourists - Assistan Veta

 We have the following AI Assistants